• Faithful emulation of the classic vintage Speak and Spell speech chip

 • Store up to 1000 presets with seamless preset switching and morphing

-NOTE THAT SENDING A SYSEX BANK FILE TO YOUR GND-1T WILL OVERWRITE ANY PATCHES YOU HAVE SAVED IN THOSE LOCATIONS, SO BE SURE TO RELOCATE THOSE FIRST IF YOU WANT TO PRESERVE THEM.
+NOTE THAT SENDING A SYSEX BANK FILE TO YOUR GND-1T WILL OVERWRITE ANY PATCHES IN THOSE LOCATIONS, SO BE SURE TO RELOCATE THOSE FIRST IF YOU WANT TO PRESERVE THEM.